xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 Generating Gophermaps
 ---------------------

 Now that we have a server, the next thing we need is files for the website.
-Since I use Hexo, a static site generator, and all my articles are written in Markdown, I simply went the lazy way of reformatting Markdown files with [Remark](https://github.com/remarkjs/remark), capping to 70 characters per line with [Prettier](https://github.com/prettier/prettier).
+Since I use Hexo, a static site generator, and all my posts are written in Markdown, I simply went the lazy way of reformatting Markdown files with [Remark](https://github.com/remarkjs/remark), capping to 70 characters per line with [Prettier](https://github.com/prettier/prettier).
 Then I search for all links and images with a regex, put them to their own lines as link (`1`) or image (`I`), since Gophermap doesn't support mixing text and link in the same line.
 All other texts are set as `i`:

 ```javascript
 const crlf = '\r\n';